giuseppe1993/AtkDemo/README.md

 # AtkDemo
-project that using ATK without GTK and create a mediator for use Accessibility under Gnome
+This project uses the ATK without GTK or any other native library.
+I thought to create an empty mediator that allows Accessibility information storing, this way allows the reactive reading by Gnome Accessibility.